racenis/tram-sdk/README.md

 - Sound table does not play if only one sound
 - Add logging during render initialization end especially shader loading
 - If can't find shader for a material, then print material name
-- If you don't RegisterShader() before Render::Init(), then the Uniform blocks won't be bound and you will get pancake models
-	- Add some kind of a code to bind
 - Put triangle definition into math.h
 - And also switch triangle intersection thingy
 - Add directional lights to lightmapper